icinganalysis/icinganalysis.github.io/content/iceval_challenges.md

 but is 0.173 inch from the airfoil surface determined from AirfoilCoordinates.

 ![Detail of JF1026236LEW.](images/6000_ice_shapes/Detail%20of%20JF1026236LEW.png)

+In the LEWICE validation description [^4], the NACA23014MOD test article is described as tapered:

+>The first airfoil is a modified NACA230XX series airfoil with a slight spanwise taper and sweep.
+At the mid-span of the test section, the thickness is 14.5% chord and increases in thickness from the floor to the ceiling of the test section.
+In this report, it is listed as a modified NACA23014 airfoil, as the thickness is closer to 14% at the lower end of the model.
+This data was originally presented in references 17-20.
+The cross-section at the mid-span of the test section is given in Figure 1.
+The database for this airfoil is comprised of 62 IRT runs, of which 22 are repeats of previous conditions.
+Due to the spanwise variation of the model, only 8 tracings have been digitized at off-centerline locations for a total of 70 ice shapes.

+However, the airfoil sections for the NACA23014MOD in the IceVal "IceShapesData" table are all the same, despite different span locations.
+The airfoil given is presumably for the centerline, 36-inch span location.
+Not having a slightly different airfoil at other span location may account for a few of the ice tracings that appear to be inside the airfoil, as in case PG1023742 shown in the figure at the top of this post, and discussed further below.

 ## Point order of ice shapes